CROSS TALK INTERMEDIA

 CROSS TALK ARCHIVE TOKYO 1966-1969

-Toshiro Mayuzumi, Karen Reynolds, Roger Reynolds awaiting the arrival of cameramen to film a television interview for Mayuzumi's afternoon television show, "Concert Without A Name" on New Year's Day 1969 .
+![]() Toshiro Mayuzumi, Karen Reynolds, Roger Reynolds awaiting the arrival of cameramen to film a television interview for Mayuzumi's afternoon television show, "Concert Without A Name" on New Year's Day 1969 .
 The subject was Satie's Vexations, which had just been performed at the American Cultural Center in Tōkyō as a CROSS TALK extra event.
-Many of the most adventuresome Japanese musicians, including Toshi Ichiyanagi, Yori-Aki Matsudaira, Yuasa, as well as Roger and I participated, introducing this alarming eighteen-hour prank to the Japanese.
+Many of the most adventuresome Japanese musicians, including Toshi Ichiyanagi, Yori-Aki Matsudaira, Yuasa, as well as Roger and Karen participated, introducing this alarming eighteen-hour prank to the Japanese. |

-Hijikata played a foundational role in the emergence of the powerfully original Japanese Butoh dance movement ("ancient dance step of utter darkness”) during the 1960s.
-We invited his participation in the 1969 CROSS TALK INTERMEDIA Festival, and he proposed a work to involve a live giraffe, and an equal number of crows and of elderly women.
-We secured the participation of the giraffe, but, for unknown reasons, Hijikata withdrew, using the traditional Japanese go-between practice.
+![]() Hijikata played a foundational role in the emergence of the powerfully original Japanese Butoh dance movement ("ancient dance step of utter darkness”) during the 1960s.
+They invited his participation in the 1969 CROSS TALK INTERMEDIA Festival, and he proposed a work to involve a live giraffe, and an equal number of crows and of elderly women.
+They secured the participation of the giraffe, but, for unknown reasons, Hijikata withdrew, using the traditional Japanese go-between practice.
 His personal “master” made the apologies to us formally at a gathering at the apartment of ACC Director Donald Albright.

-Roger conducting an ensemble of Japanese musicians in a performance of Salvatore Martirano’s Ballade, with American service man Autry Rabon as soloist.
+![]() 22 January 1968, CrossTalk 2 Roger conducting an ensemble of Japanese musicians in a performance of Salvatore Martirano’s Ballad, with American service man Autry Rabon as soloist.
 During the 1960s, innovative composers began to collaborate with individuals in differing fields.
 Invested in the experience of inter-personal collaboration, they imagined that the works they produced could only be realized within these particular alliances.
-When we decided to invite Martirano as a festival guest, he did not believe that his work could be realized in a foreign context.
+When they decided to invite Martirano as a festival guest, he did not believe that his work could be realized in a foreign context.
 But his original and challenging Ballad, as well as the spectacular intermedia piece, L’s G.A. — which involved an actor inhaling helium gas (to raise his voice by an octave), were, indeed, realized to his complete satisfaction.
+About Ballad, Martirano writes: "The Work is generated by a sequece of segments from jazz standards and blues vocal lines." |